 - Fry on the second side for a further minute or two or until golden brown.

 - Slide the crepe out of the pan and onto a plate.
+Cover with a clean tea towel to keep warm while you repeat this process to cook the remaining crepes.

 Find some delicious serving suggestions for these gluten free crepes below: